Divisions of Bangladesh

 Bangladesh adopted daylight saving time for 2009, to mitigate a power shortage in the country.
 It has been allowed to lapse in 2010.

 FIPS Publication Change Notice No. 10, affecting FIPS PUB 10-4, was issued on 2006-03-23.
-It assigns new FIPS codes to the two newest divisions, and changes the code for one old division that changed size.
+It assigns new FIPS codes to the Barisal and Sylhet divisions.
+It changes the code for Chittagong division, presumably because of its changed size.

 Bangladesh is divided into bibhag (divisions), which are subdivided into 21 anchal (regions), then further into 64 zila (districts), then into about 493 thana or upazila (subdistricts), and finally into unions.
-In about 1998, Sylhet, which had been a region within Chittagong division, became a division of its own.
 ISO 3166-2 Newsletter Number I-2 was published on 2002-05-21, showing Sylhet as a new division.

 Country overview: